phtan/phtan/README.md

 <p>
-I feel proud of contributing
+I have contributed
 to Gitea (which is an alternative to Github itself).
-You may view more details at:
+You may view more details of my little efforts, through the following link:

 <a href="https://github.com/go-gitea/gitea/commits?author=phtan">
 https://github.com/go-gitea/gitea/commits?author=phtan